 “Having a basic list already created by our school admin allowed staff to realise the value of their input into the system and engage with the system with a lot less fear and concern.”

-Taking this approach allowed for a smooth transition for Academic staff into the system and a speedy uptake in Talis lists for their courses in T1 and early preparation for T2 courses.
-As Melissa was building a number of lists she became very familiar with the system, processes and the type of resources needed in their courses.
+Taking this approach allowed for a smooth transition for Academic staff into the system and a speedy uptake in Talis lists for their courses in T1 and early preparation for T2 courses in 2017.
+As Melissa built a number of lists she became very familiar with the system, processes and the type of resources needed in their courses.
 Gaining repeated experience of any potential issues, and becoming familiar with good practice and solutions allowed for successful lists being created more effectively.
 Taking this approach also reduced the impact and workload on the Academic staff and ensured the school had an in-house expert to support in future lists and ongoing amendments.

 Teresia was keen to make sure students didn't have any stress around getting to readings.
 She can see that using the Talis list fully the students are actually provided with much easier access to the resources and so in the long run it is much easier for them, as they don't have to compete for library resources with other courses.